 I made a little batch of sugar flowers (which would be super cute on the cupcake version of this cake, which I will likely do with the extra flowers from this post!), and ended up using a single little blossom and some pink and white sanding sugar to give the cake a little bit of a tropical feel.
+You could also fold in Pink Crunchy or White Crunchy sprinkles into the frosting for a slightly different feel!
 Real flowers would be so lovely on this style as well, and I can see a tropical shower cake, birthday cake, or even wedding cake a few tiers high becoming a total showstopper.

 - 1 cup 240 ml whole milk, at room temperature

 - 1/4 cup freshly squeezed orange juice (strained (I like Valencia oranges))

 - 3 cups 345 g cake flour, sifted

 - 1 tablespoon plus 1 teaspoon (19 g baking powder)

 - 1/2 teaspoon 4 g salt

 - 3/4 cup 170 g unsalted butter, cold and cut into small even pieces